-Critical event management software company Everbridge (NASDAQ:EVBG) beat analyst expectations in Q2 FY2021 quarter, with revenue up 32.5% year on year to $86.6 million.
-Everbridge made a GAAP loss of $33.8 million, down on its loss of $19.2 million, in the same quarter last year.
+Critical event management software company Everbridge (NASDAQ:EVBG) announced better-than-expected results in the Q3 FY2021 quarter, with revenue up 35.7% year on year to $96.7 million.
+Guidance for next quarter's revenue was $102.1 million at the midpoint, which is 2% above the analyst consensus.
+Everbridge made a GAAP loss of $28.6 million, down on its loss of $24.2 million, in the same quarter last year.

-- Free cash flow was negative -$9.04 million, down from positive free cash flow of $15.5 million in previous quarter
+- Free cash flow was negative $7.52 million, compared to negative free cash flow of -$9.04 million in previous quarter

-Founded in 2002, Everbridge supplies software that helps governments and businesses keep people and infrastructure safe in emergencies.
+Founded as a reaction to the catastrophic events of 9/11, Everbridge (NASDAQ:EVBG) supplies software that helps governments and businesses keep people and infrastructure safe in emergencies.

 Everbridge gains competitive advantage as more customers anonymously share data with each other, so it’s important that it continues to win more customers.
 And the more Everbridge is deployed by varied customers, the more data and opportunities it has to help streamline responses, and derive insights about how critical events can be better managed in the future.

 Climate change is expected to result in an increasing number of extreme weather events, globally, impacting both supply chains and personal security.
 This in turn increases the need for automated systems for critical events, meaning that there should be an increasing demand for software such as Everbridge.